 - you have tests and scans to make sure you are well enough to have the treatment

-- your own, healthy blood stem cells are collected and stored
+- your own, healthy stem cells are collected from your blood and stored

 - you stay in hospital while you wait for your blood counts to recover.

 We have detailed information about each step on our page on having a stem cell transplant.

 The most serious risks of autologous stem cell transplants are:

 - side effects of your high-dose anti-cancer treatment

 - rarely late effects.

 After an autologous stem cell transplant, you have very low blood counts for a few weeks.
 Having a low white blood cell count, especially a type of blood cell called ‘neutrophils’ (neutropenia), puts you at very high risk of developing an infection.
 Your blood counts start to rise after a few weeks but it can take many months for your immune system to recover.